petermarnef/teammoodboard/README.md

 A web app you can use to measure the mood of your team.
 The app is deployed, and free to use, on https://moodboard.com.

-This app is build with [ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-5.0) (WebAssembly) and [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction).
+This app is build with [ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor) (webassembly) and [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction).

 ## How to get started contributing code